rachelcarmena/rachelcarmena.github.io/_posts/2019-04-04-before-learning-solid-principles.md

 ## Friendly reminder

-I prefer having a colleague that follows SOLID principles, rather than a colleague that remembers the list with every title and statement and don't implement them.
+I prefer having a colleague who follows SOLID principles, rather than a colleague who remembers the list with every title and statement and doesn't implement them.
 Please, don't shame a person when not remembering the statement of a letter from SOLID principles.